Celina-Waskar/Amazon_Sales_Analysis/README.md

 Our dataset comprises a 9989 number of rows, each representing a distinct Amazon sales transaction.
 In addition to sales data, it encompasses details about customers, products, orders, and returns.
 Prior to analysis, rigorous preprocessing steps were undertaken to handle missing values and ensure data integrity.

 # Analysis Questions Resolved

 Throughout our analysis journey, we've tackled several pivotal questions utilizing SQL queries and data analysis techniques:
+1. What are the total sales made by each customer?
+2. How many orders were placed in each state?
+3. How many unique products were sold?
+4. How many returns were made for each product category?
+5. How many orders were placed each month(2022)?
+6. Determine the top 5 products whose revenue has decreased compared to the previous year.
+7. List all orders where the quantity sold is greater than the average quantity sold across all orders.
+8. Find out the top 5 customers who made the highest profits.
+9. Find the details of the top 5 products with the highest total sales, where the total sale for each product is greater than the average sale across all products.
+10. Calculate the profit margin percentage for each sale

 # Entity-Relationship Diagram (ERD)
 ![ERD Image](https://github.com/Celina-Waskar/Amazon_Sales_Analysis/blob/main/ERD-AMAZON.png)